 As an organization we want to mentor, empower, and support our veteran families through research, film, referral, direct service support, and advocacy.
-A significant part of our vision is to identify the current and changing needs of our military and their families.
+A significant part of our vision is to identify the current and changing needs of our active duty, separated, and retired veterans and their families.

 “Echoes from Afghanistan” is the story about the impact of war on the human spirit and how these five friends, these Marines, continue to find support in one another, how they have found purpose in their lives, and how they refuse to be a statistic to suicide.